A Charlie Brown Christmas Redux ... and redux and redux

 soundtrack, and the second containing the TV special itself.
 As with the 1997

-Starbucks-branded version of the album, this one also does not include the 12th track:
+Starbucks-branded version of the album, this one also did not include the 12th track:

 the bonus version of "Greensleeves."